lionel-hing/BiC-Net/README.md

-# Visual Spatio-temporal Relation-enhanced Network for Cross-modal Text-Video Retrieval
+# Visual Spatio-Temporal Relation-Enhanced Network for Cross-Modal Text-Video Retrieval

 This is our implementation for the paper: